shinich39/text-translator/README.md

 #### Translate Type

-- NLLB-200: Use NLLB-200 models (Take a lot of time for downloading in first translate.)
+- NLLB-200: Use NLLB-200 model (Take a lot of time for downloading in first translate.)
 - google
 - deepl
 - papago